Zephyranthes drummondii aka Prairie Lily

 Prairie Lily, Giant Prairie Lily, Giant Rain Lily

-How to care for Prairie Lily
+How difficult is it to take care of Prairie Lily

 With its straightforward care requirements, Prairie Lily is a hassle-free plant that anyone can enjoy.